PatchworkOS 19e446b

 Put a path.

-uint64_t path_step (path_t *path, const char *name, namespace_t *ns)
+uint64_t path_step (path_t *path, mode_t mode, const char *name, namespace_t *ns)

-Walk a single step in a path.
+Walk a single path component.

 uint64_t path_walk (path_t *path, const pathname_t *pathname, namespace_t *ns)